How We Do Lean

 4. What management system and leadership behaviours are required to support the new way of working?

 The design of the management system and leadership behaviours is key to designing the work and developing the capability.
-They are intrinsic to sustaining progress and further improvement.
+They are intrinsic to sustaining / progress improvement.
 Here we are asking:

 1. What does the current management system look like?